phptuts/codingwithnoah/arduino-blockly/lesson-4-count-loops-servos/index.md

 ## Steps

-Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been setup yet.
+Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been set up yet.

 1) Follow the directions [Arduino Blockly Start Guide](/arduino-blockly-start) to start the [Arduino Blockly Webpage](http://localhost:3000).

 2) Open the [Arduino Blockly Webpage](http://localhost:3000).

-3) Go to [Lesson 3](/arduino-blockly/lesson-3-number-variables-servos) and do steps 3 to 12 for the servo.
+3) Go to [lesson 3](/arduino-blockly/lesson-3-number-variables-servos) and do steps 3 to 12, to set up the servo.

 4) Discard all the blocks on the screen by clicking the discard button.